jguest/storyboard-fountain/README.md

 ## Developing

-View your changes with `grunt build` or do it the hard way with:
+View your changes with `grunt run` or do it the hard way with:

 `webkitbuilds/cache/mac/0.9.2/node-webkit.app/Contents/MacOS/node-webkit node-webkit-src/`.